sefabolge/App-using-HTTP-requests-and-database/README.md

 # Football
-During this project, you will implement a Haskell program for harvesting information from the Web and saving it on a database
+During this project, we will implement a Haskell program for harvesting information from the Web and saving it on a database

 # Introduction: